-Join me and the magnificent Meeray Ghaly - psychotherapist, counsellor and neurofeedback practitioner from Living Neuro - as we explore a range of wonderful mental health resources to support you during these uncertain times.
+Join me and a trusted colleague, psychotherapist, counsellor and neurofeedback practitioner, as we explore a range of wonderful mental health resources to support you during these uncertain times.

 Emotional regulation and emotional resilience are key concepts to develop awareness and skills around for children of all ages, starting from the very young.
 Good mental health is every person’s birthright, however unfortunately in Australia our children are facing something of a crisis.
 Beyond Blue reports that 1 in 7 school aged children were diagnosed with a mental health condition in 2015, and this doesn’t take into account that mental health conditions are notoriously under-reported and under-diagnosed due to a pervasive social stigma around these conditions.

 It’s really important for parents, carers, teachers and anyone with young people in their lives to be proactive about encouraging the development of emotional intelligence, and raising awareness around good mental health practices.

 I would like to introduce you to an easy yet effective meditation technique, quite provocatively named, “The Quickie”.
 No, no, it's not what you think!
 I first learned about the exercise from one of my favourite teachers, Dr Aviva Romm, and have found it to be a powerful, on-the-go technique that is easy to learn and practice.
 I've then taken it to the next level by adding acupressure to it, to supercharge this technique for maximum impact.

 In my latest Facebook Live video, I introduce you to "the Quickie – supercharged!" - where I combine acupressure with a powerful meditation technique for quick stress relief.